Muditha-Rajapaksha-101/PDFMaster/README.md

 ## Installting The Package
 --------------------
-pip install PDFMaster.
+` pip install PDFMaster`

 ## Getting Started
 ---------------------
 You need the following two modules into your project.
 Please note that the cleaning funciton is optional.

--from PDFMaster.PDFTableMaster import PDFTableMaster -from PDFMaster.PDFTableMaster import CleanMaster
+`from PDFMaster.PDFTableMaster import PDFTableMaster` `from PDFMaster.PDFTableMaster import CleanMaster`